No teachings of Jesus went into the bargain for later non-Jewish followers

 Jesus reserve his teachings and salvation for Jews (Matthew 15:24; 10:5-8; Vermes 2012), but only depraved Jews: those of sound moral and spirit are not called by him, and the healthy do not need him (Mark 2:17; Matthew 9:12-13; 12.11).
 Jesus further puts his sheep on a path to perdition in that he teaches his sheep what is opposed to sound self-preservation.
 Thereby eyes, limbs, property, fit living-conditions and life itself soon enough are at risk (Matthew 5: 29-30; 39-42).
 Finally, marring losses come to those who call him 'Lord, Lord' without doing as he tells.
 (Luke 6:46)

-The many different gospels that rid Christianity in the early centuries, appeared only decades and centuries after the council in Jerusalem that Acts 15 tells of and Acts 21:25 confirms.
+The many, many different gospels that rid Christianity in the early centuries, appeared only decades and centuries after the council in Jerusalem that Acts 15 tells of and Acts 21:25 confirms.
 Much-later-added gospels with teachings by Jesus for depraved Jews only, were edited a long time after they were first made or forged (See Dr Bart D. Ehrman about forgeries and counter-forgeries in Christianity).

 So Acts shows that no teachings of Jesus for depraved Jews were needed for non-Jews.
 There are only four requirements for non-Jewish followers, it says.
 They are understood in the light of the Law of Moses.
 All the apostles and the Holy Ghost agreed on this: